 This is the feeding pad we are constructing, and is the third one we have found ourselves building in the past ten years.
 We resist converting pasture to gravel, but when we have downpours of rain and floodwaters in the bottoms, we need a safe harbor for our various groups of beeves.
 The geotextile fabric beneath holds the gravel and keeps it from sinking into wet earth.
 This is a site for a hard surface, rather than soft one.

 As mentioned, the highlight of my week is picking up Cameron on Wednesday mornings, and heading into the day together.
 This past Wednesday we discovered, to our dismay, that a cow had died in the dark of the previous night from a prolapsed uterus.
-The reason for this is the mystery that is always provoking us.
+The reason for this is a provoking mystery.
 Once recovered from this reality, however, we looked around to find she had left behind a large, good-looking bull calf.
 The calf had not received any colostrum from its mother, so was looking quite depleted by the time we found him, probably ten or twelve hours later.
 Fortunately, we had at the barn some powdered colostrum, which we mixed with warm water, and took to the calf.
 He still had the will to swallow, and after about half a pint of colostrum his drooping ears rose in gratitude and promise.
 Since this calf will now need to be bottle-fed every day for the next four months, it seemed best to turn him over to Cameron and his father for care, which they were glad to take on.
 So, we at least saved one of the two bovines at risk.

 The meal was in honor of Susan's son, Sebastien, who was visiting for the weekend.
 It featured six pounds of boneless leg of lamb, cooked in a steam-oven to 120 degrees and then seared on the grill.
 It was accompanied by Susan's Aloo Masala potatoes -- an Indian recipe that was truly delicious.
 He fashioned a dish of sauteed foie gras on toast, accented with a caramel sauce.
 A delicious fresh salad of avocado and garden ripe tomatoes, plus an irresistible almond cake Susan made the day before, and three wild paw paws from the woods, made for quite a feast.

-We thank you for our softening soil,
+We thank you for our softening soil.